mhdimo/mhdimo/README.md

 [![Mihal GitHub stats](https://github-readme-stats.vercel.app/api?username=mhdimo)](https://github.com/mhdimo/github-readme-stats)

-- 🔭 Currently working on: Arius80-HE, AriusFW, (upcoming) Arius60-HE
+- 🔭 Currently working on: Zellia!
+A hall effect keyboard powered by ZelliaFW in Rust :) coming also with other layouts

 - 🌱 Currently learning:
   - Firmware development in Rust